j5ik2o/docker-controller-scala/README.md

       - ${nginxHostPort}:80
 ```

-Use `DockerComposeController`, which is a subtype of `DockerController`.
+- Use `DockerComposeController`, which is a subtype of `DockerController`.
 Other than this, it is the same as the test method above.
+- Pass the context containing the values of the variables to be used in the FTL to the constructor of `DockerComposeController`.

 ```scala
 class NginxSpec extends AnyFreeSpec with DockerControllerSpecSupport {